CHENNAI

 into a major urban centre with air and navy bases, Madras became the capital of the then

 state, parts of Karnataka, Kerala and Andhra Pradesh.
-After independence when
+After independence, when

 gigantic size and cosmopolitan character.